Horse behavior: Eating patterns

 Horses have a strong grazing instinct, preferring to spend most hours of the day eating forage.
 Horses and other equids evolved as grazing animals, adapted to eating small amounts of the same kind of food all day long.
 In the wild, the horse adapted to eating prairie grasses in semi-arid regions and traveling significant distances each day in order to obtain adequate nutrition.
 Thus, they are "trickle eaters," meaning they have to have an almost constant supply of food to keep their digestive system working properly.
 Horses can become anxious or stressed if there are long periods of time between meals.
-When stabled, they do best when they are fed on a regular schedule; they are creatures of habit and easily upset by changes in routine.
+When stabled, they do best when they are fed on a regular schedule; they are creatures of habit and are easily upset by changes in routine.
 When horses are in a herd, their behavior is hierarchical; the higher-ranked animals in the herd eat and drink first.
 Low-status animals, that eat last, may not get enough food, and if there is little available feed, higher-ranking horses may keep lower-ranking ones from eating at all.